Moebits/Music-Player/readme.md

 - Play local files, YouTube videos, and Soundcloud tracks
 - Render and download audio with effects
 - Keeps a record of recent plays
-- Play previous or next tracks (from your play history)
+- Play previous and next tracks (from your file system)

 ### Installation